Consdata/kouncil/README.md

 ### Advanced record browsing in table format

 Thanks to Kouncil's convenient way of presenting records in table format even large amounts of complex messages can be easily browsed.
-You can choose between browsing single partition or topic as a whole.
+You can choose between browsing a single partition or a topic as a whole.
 If you wish to examine any of the messages more closely you can view its source, copy it to clipboard, or even post it again.

 <p align="left">
   <img src=".github/img/kouncil_topic_details_border.png" width="400">